cloudevents/sdk-java/http/restful-ws/README.md

 </dependency>
 ```

-This integration is tested with Jersey & RestEasy.
+This integration is tested with Jersey, RestEasy & Spring Boot Jersey.

 ## Receiving CloudEvents